shankar-r10n/spt-aca-hol/README.md

 ````

-The latest revision is now getting 100 % of the ingress traffic; so let us split the ingress traffic between the latest and the revison name of the first revision we created.
+The latest revision is now getting 100 % of the ingress traffic; so let us split the ingress traffic between the latest and the revision name of the first revision we created.
 ```
 az containerapp ingress traffic set -n aca-hol-demo1 \
                 -g rg-spt-aca-hol1 \